systemaniacal/local/README.md

 Your unpacked extension will be in the ./build/ folder.

-See: https://developer.chrome.com/extensions/getstarted#unpacked for instructions on manually loading an unpacked Chrome extension in developer mode.
+See https://developer.chrome.com/extensions/getstarted#unpacked for instructions on manually loading an unpacked Chrome extension in developer mode.

 ## Use NeoLink with your dApp